aha999/IssueTemplates/README.md

 They're doing this manually.
 But I guess there's no reason why this can't be automated.

 However, a nicer solution would probably be to add something like an `UnstableUpdateCheckMode` to F-Droid.
 That could add a release but not update `CurrentVersion`, making it an "unstable" version.
 It would enable projects to e.g. use a different tag scheme for test versions.

+# Linux

+### Flatpak support

+Currently there is only a limited amount of linux support in your project, which may cause issues on some popular distributions.

+Please introduce a modern [Flatpak](https://flatpak.org/) package and publish it on [FlatHub](https://flathub.org/).

+Having this project in a Flatpak package, would enable your project to work on most distributions.